superyue72/LS-JSP/README.md

 ### 3.1 Comparison Experiments

-- Results on Google Benchmark:
+- `Results on Google Benchmark`:

   Give the cost found by five algorithms (i.e., LS-JSP, GA, PSO, MVO, EMVO) and the improvement LS-JSP algorithm achieves on the baseline algorithms on Google Benchmark (120 instances)
-- Results on synthetic Benchmark:
+- `Results on synthetic Benchmark`:

   Give the cost found by five algorithms (i.e., LS-JSP, GA, PSO, MVO, EMVO) and the improvement LS-JSP algorithm achieves on the baseline algorithms on synthetic Benchmark (90 instances)